 Stakeholder views

 All industry representatives consulted expressed their general support for the work that NEITI does.
 For almost all of the industry representatives, this support was understood in terms of compliance with NEITI’s reporting requirements.
-For most stakeholders consulted this was the extent of the companies’ engagement with NEITI, and there was general surprise at the suggestion that the constituency’s priorities should be reflected in NEITI’s annual workplans.
+For most stakeholders consulted this was the extent of the companies’ engagement with NEITI, and there was general surprise at the suggestion that the constituency’s priorities should be reflected in NEITI’s annual work plans.
 When asked whether companies should be able to influence the scope of NEITI’s reports, some company representatives argued that this would pose a conflict of interests as it could affect the independence of the “NEITI Audit”.

 The perception was widespread across constituencies that NEITI was first and foremost a well-respected statutory body that carried out annual independent audits with which companies have no choice but to comply.
 When asked what purpose it then served to have company representation in the NSWG, stakeholders from all constituencies noted that companies played a role in adapting the reporting templates so these would be better suited to companies’ reporting systems.